-Anchor bolts supplied by Cooper are specifically manufactured for pole foundations and are of a diameter and length for the particular pole as listed in the catalog.
-Other manufacturers' or existing anchor bolts should not be used without the written consent of an engineer.
+Anchor bolts are the most commonly used method to secure poles to concrete foundations.
+Anchor bolts supplied by Eaton are specifically manufactured for pole foundations and are of a diameter and length for the particular pole as listed in the catalog.
+Other manufacturers' or existing anchor bolts should not be used without performing a thorough engineeing analysis.

-3.2 Bolt Circles
+3.2 Bolt circles

 Before pouring a concrete foundation, it is of utmost importance that the anchor bolt circle template conforms to the bolt circle of the pole base.
+See Figure 1.
 Likewise the same is true for 'precast' foundations.
-Also, radial orientation of the anchor bolts relative to the handhole and mounting orientation of the luminaires is critical.
+Also, radial orientation of the anchor bolts relative to the hand hole and mounting orientation of the luminaires is critical.